Effective volunteer management can save your nonprofit time, increase engagement, and improve retention rates.

 - Convert organizational donors and stakeholders to volunteers

 - Implement technology that streamlines your volunteer management process and provides actionable data.

-In order for your nonprofit to get the most out of your volunteer management process, you need to define tangible goals.
+In order for your nonprofit to get the most out of your volunteer program, you need to define tangible goals.
 There are many objectives that your nonprofit could potentially distinguish as the end goal.

-Here are a few common goals of a volunteer management process:
+Here are a few common goals of a effective volunteer management:

 - Increase volunteer acquisition and/or retention rates.

 - Improve volunteer satisfaction.

 - Improve the communication process between your organization and volunteers/prospects.

 - Convert more donors and organizational stakeholders to volunteers

 So how do SMART goals come into play?